 Google Analytics provides powerful data to aid in making decisions about your business’s digital presence, but remember that it’s only one piece of the puzzle.
-Big strategic decisions require a long-term focus that a month’s worth of data might unnecessarily skew.
+Important strategic decisions require a long-term focus that might be skewed by a month’s-worth of data.
 Content marketing strategy requires persistence—changing your type or frequency of content based only on bad numbers in November could be disastrous.
-By combining your Google Analytics data with social media metrics and internal financial data, you’ll get a clearer, more holistic picture of your business.
+By combining your Google Analytics data with social media metrics and internal business data, you’ll get a clearer, more holistic picture of your organization’s digital traction.
 Of course, it can’t hurt to bring in some experts to help you set up and analyze your Google Analytics data.

 On the other hand, if your site has been getting 1,000 visitors each month for the past year, you can draw pretty accurate conclusions from your data (and for sites above this threshold, too).
 Less data doesn’t mean you should ignore that data, just that you should always take it with a grain of salt.